-Students are not permitted to have friends who are not currently enrolled NGFS students on campus during the academic day (8 a.m.-3:30 p.m.) without prior permission from the Head of Middle and Upper School.
+Students are not permitted to have friends who are not currently enrolled NGFS students on campus during the academic day (8 a.m.-3:30 p.m., 3 p.m. on Wednesday) without prior permission from the Head of Middle and Upper School.